thighdev/StockBot/README.md

 SENTRY_DSN=sentry-here
 ```
 To install, run `git clone https://github.com/thaixnguyen/StockBot.git`
-To run the bot, run `python stockbot.py`
+Install all the dependencies (using a virtual environment is strongly encouraged), then run `python stockbot.py`

 ### Docker
 Docker and docker-compose makes running the bot extremely simple.